-The wage structure statistics are an annual study.
+The wage structure statistics is an annual survey.
 The measurement period is one single month - September for the private sector and the state, and November for municipalities and regions.
 This means that the statistics are sensitive to when the collective bargaining wage increases occur and if there has been enough time for the new wages to have been paid at the time of measurement.